Skip to footer content

 C# Init Keyword (How It Works For Developers)

 The init keyword in C# 9.0 introduced a new way of defining class properties for creating immutable objects.
-In earlier versions of C#, properties were typically used to get and set accessors to read from and write to object fields.
-However, with init, you can make writeable properties only during object initialization and remain read-only afterward.
+In earlier versions of C#, properties were typically used with get and set accessors to read from and write to object fields.
+However, with init, you can make writable properties only during object initialization, making them read-only afterward.

 Basic Example of the Init Keyword